reonZ/pf2e-token-hud/README.md

 Will reproduce the system coloring of the strikes attack & damage buttons, this make them more distinguishable.

+## Close Tooltip on Attack/Damage

+Whenever you click on a strike/blast or damage/critical button, the tooltip will close.

 ## Items in Containers

 When enabled, items in containers will always be displayed in their container